 The semiconductor industry is KLA-Tencor's core focus.
-The semiconductor fabrication process begins with a bare silicon wafer-a round disk that is six, eight or twelve inches in diameter, about as thick as a credit card and gray in color.
+The semiconductor fabrication process begins with a bare silicon wafer-a round disk that is typically 150 millimeters, 200 millimeters or 300 millimeters (usually referred to as "6 inch", "8 inch" or "12 inch" wafers, respectively) in diameter, about as thick as a credit card and gray in color.
 The process of manufacturing wafers is in itself highly sophisticated, involving the creation of large ingots of silicon by pulling them out of a vat of molten silicon.
 The ingots are then sliced into wafers.
 Prime silicon wafers are then polished to a mirror finish.
-Other, more specialized wafers, such as epitaxial silicon ("epi") and silicon-on-insulator ("SOI"), are also becoming common in the semiconductor industry.
+Other, more specialized wafers, such as epitaxial silicon ("epi") and silicon-on-insulator ("SOI"), are also common in the semiconductor industry.